A Philadelphia Private Disability Attorney Can Assist with Disability Insurance Claims for Professionals

 - “Modified Own Occupation” coverage, your inability, due to your injury or sickness, to perform the material and substantial duties of the occupation you were performing when you became disabled and not actually working in any other occupation.

 - “Any Occupation” coverage, your inability, due to your injury or sickness, to perform the duties of any gainful occupation for which you are qualified by training, education, or experience.

 These provisions can often cause confusion for individuals unfamiliar with them.
-Additionally, disability insurance companies will often attempt to construct own occupation for medical professionals as something other than limited to the performance of your clinical medical professional duties, such as an entrepreneur, administrator, lecturer, teacher, or chief of staff, thereby changing or modifying your occupation as covered under your “own occupation” coverage.
-Contact Seltzer & Associates to assist you with your claim and receive the guidance and counsel you will need to navigate these complex issues and present your claim in the strongest possible way.
+Additionally, disability insurance companies will often try to construct their own occupation for medical professionals as something other than limited to the performance of your clinical medical professional duties, such as an entrepreneur, administrator, lecturer, teacher, or chief of staff, thereby changing or modifying your occupation as covered under your “own occupation” coverage.

 We will review your existing policies on a line item basis to help you achieve the best possible understanding of what Individual Disability Insurance coverage you have and when benefits should be payable.
 We will methodically analyze the definitions in your specific policy and help you understand how those definitions apply to your unique situation.
 We will help you understand if you are in or considering the claims process and how every policy provision may be employed by your disability insurance company as a potential barrier to paying your claim.

 What a Philadelphia Private Disability Attorney Wants You to Know about Submitting a Disability Insurance Claim